-National Creditors Bar Association seeks to highlight the fantastic work our members and fellow industry representatives have done this year.
+National Creditors Bar Association Awards highlight the fantastic work of our members and fellow industry representatives.
 These awards cover community service participation by our law firm members, outstanding State Creditors Bar Associations (SCBA), and impressive entities or people that represent and stand for the creditors rights industry.
 If you would like to nominate a SCBA, firm, person or entity that falls into one of those categories, read more below on award specifics and how to nominate.
 Please note, self-nominations are encouraged!

 The National Creditors Bar Association Community Service Award is intended to recognize the member firm that has best demonstrated an overall firm commitment to and implementation of activities for the betterment of its community.
 The recipient will be a firm that has given, as a firm or through a large percentage of individual employees, substantial time to its community (which can include pro bono representation).
 The Award will recognize firm-wide effort, not that of one individual within a firm.
 Nominees will be evaluated based on the level of commitment shown, not on the number of hours or dollars provided, so that small firms are as likely to receive the award as large firms (as shown by the variety of previous recipients).

 The National Creditors Bar Association (NCBA) Outstanding SCBA Award is intended to recognize the SCBA which has best demonstrated a high level of activity within the legal community and within NCBA, and to recognize the challenges faced and surmounted.

 National Creditors Bar Association's annual Donald Kramer Award is presented to a person or organization “whose efforts have made a substantial and lasting impact for the benefit of the credit and legal collection community.”